 Hello, people of the internet!!!
 On today’s ‘Monday Memos’ we’re going to talk about one of the past times that we all enjoy…binge-watching!
-Whether you like Netflix, Hulu, DVDs, or anything in between you know that we love spending hours getting lost in our favorite shows, you may also want to check out the DMG Facebook page to see if they have anything that you may wish to see!.
+Let’s face it, one of the big things we look for when we’re looking at cox internet plans, as well as all the providers in our area, is that the internet is going to be fast and reliable so we’re able to stream movies and TV shows.
+No-one wants to be waiting for something to buffer right in the middle of the most important part – it just ruins the tension and the drama of the moment.
+Whether you like Netflix, Hulu, DVDs, or if you have one of the best android boxes, you know that we love spending hours getting lost in our favorite shows.
+It really doesn’t matter what they are as long as they are binge worthy of course!
+You may also want to check out the DMG Facebook page to see if they have anything that you may wish to see!.
 So if you want to know what shows you should watch this winter please keep reading.
 Ready?
 Ok, let’s go!!!

 5) Beverly Hills 90210 (Hulu):